Menahasrinivas/Mongo-DB-Task2/Readme.md

-This is the programme for stored database like usera,atendance,tasks,mentors etc.,
+This is the programme for stored database like users,atendance,tasks,mentors etc.,